| SLOVENIA - Where is Slovenia and how do I get there? |

 Roads:

-Slovenia's main roads are well-developed and safe for travel.
-Country roads are notoriously narrow and caution is needed due to
+Secondary roads/Country roads and roads within towns and villages are notoriously narrow and caution is needed due to

 Parking: